businessmodelling/dev-test/README.md

 Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.

+- Project must be hosted on a public repository (GitHub/Bitbucket)
 - Feel free to use whatever FE framework (Angular/React/Vue.js) / libraries / packages you like
   - State management capability
   - Styling appropriate to choice of framework (do not use pre-existing CSS/design system)